Shelaine Maxfield, Founder, President, and Board Chair

 Abe is a licensed CPA and received his master’s degree in Accounting from the University of Utah.
 In addition to his professional distinctions, Abe’s public service record is comprised of both elected and volunteer positions including treasurer for the Utah State Republican Party, recipient of the Silver Beaver Award from the Boy Scouts of America, and board member and treasurer for his community baseball league.

-Matt Hartvigsen MPA, Director of Outreach
+Matt Hartvigsen MPA, Chief Outreach Officer

 Matt Hartvigsen began his work at The Younique Foundation in 2015.
 He oversees the initiatives that provide deep-level education to the public on the issue of childhood sexual abuse.
 Matt directs efforts to involve as many people as possible in taking action to prevent abuse and regularly interfaces with community leaders, elected and volunteer civic leaders, educators, clergy, nonprofit executives, and parents.